 Student Conduct in the Classroom

 According to the Faculty Guide to Student Conduct in Instructional Settings, "The university is a community of learners.
 Students, as well as faculty, have a responsibility for creating and maintaining an environment that supports effective instruction.
 In order for faculty members (including graduate teaching assistants) to provide and students to receive effective instruction in classrooms, laboratories, studios, online courses, and other learning areas, the university expects students to conduct themselves in an orderly and cooperative manner."
 Among other things, cell phones and beepers should be turned off while in the classroom.
-Also, the university Rules and Procedures prohibit anyone from having "in his possession any firearm, other weapon, or explosive, regardless of whether a license to possess the same has been issued, without the written authorization of the President of the university..."
+The Student Code of Conduct also prohibits the possession of or carrying of any weapon.
 For more information see http://register.dls.virginia.gov/details.aspx?id=3436.

-SECTION 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 as amended require that VCU provide "academic adjustments" or "reasonable accommodations" to any student who has a physical or mental impairment that substantially limits a major life activity.
+Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, as amended, require that VCU provide "academic adjustments" or "reasonable accommodations" to any student who has a physical or mental impairment that substantially limits a major life activity.
 To receive accommodations, students must request them by contacting the Disability Support Services Office on the Monroe Park Campus (828-2253) or the Division for Academic Success on the MCV campus (828-9782).
-More information is available at Disability Support Services or the Division for Academic Success.
+Please also visit the Disability Support Services website and/or the Division for Academic Success website for additional information.

 Statement on Military Short-Term Training or Deployment

-If military students receive orders for short-term training or deployment, they should inform and present their orders to Military Student Services and to their professor(s).
+If military students receive orders for short-term training or for deployment/mobilization, they should inform and present their orders to Military Student Services and to their professor(s).
 For further information on policies and procedures contact Military Services at 828-5993 or access the corresponding policies.